react-dnd/react-dnd/docs/00 Quick Start/Overview.md

 ### Putting It All Together

-Here is a complete example of wrapping an existing `Card` component into a drag source with some side effects and injecting props into it:
+Below is an example of wrapping an existing `Card` component into a drag source.

 -------------------
 ```js